astronomer/databricks-ml-example/README.md

     - **submit transition request** - Submit an approval request in MLflow to transition the model to Stage
     - **notify** - Send a Slack notification with relevant details about the model

+    Note: For this DAG we used the Databricks REST API in many places for requests to MLFlow due to there not being a Python API available for those endpionts yet.

 ## Requirements

 ### Bigquery